VerosK/ansible-acme-sh/README.md

 verosk.acme-sh
 ==============

 This role sets-up [acme.sh][acme] on the target host.
-It does no installation of the role.
+The role does not generate any certificates (yet).

 It's more proof of concept.